 On April 18, SITAONAIR, Aireon and FlightAware announce that Malaysia Airlines is the first customer to enlist in the joint solution for a real-time, space-based flight tracking alerting system delivered by SITAONAIR’s product AIRCOM® FlightTracker.
 Under the agreement, all Malaysia Airlines aircraft will have access to minute-by-minute, 100% global, flight tracking data.

-The second launch of Iridium NEXT satellites will double the number of in-orbit Aireon hosted-payloads to twenty and commence shortly after the first ten satellites pass all qualification tests.
+The second launch of Iridium NEXT satellites doubled the number of in-orbit Aireon hosted-payloads to twenty and commenced shortly after the first ten satellites passed all qualification tests.